Ginafenn/pands-project/README.md

 1. NumPy: Numpy or Numerical Python was created in 2005 by Travis Oliphant.
 Is a fundamental package for scientific computing with Python.
 It is used for working in domain of linear alegbra fourier and matrices
 2. Pandas: Is an open source library used for data analysis/data science and machine learning tasks in python.
 It is built on top of Numpy which provides support for multi -dimensional arrays
 3. Seaborn: Is a data visualisation library based on matplotlib.
 It provides a high level interface for drawing attractive and informative statistical graphics
-matplotlib: Is a library for creating static and interactive visualisation in Python
+4. Matplotlib: Is a python library for creating static or interactive visualisations

 # Summary of the Data set:

-.
-Count is the total quantity of data points in the dataset.
+1. Count: Shows the total quantity of data points in the dataset.
-.
-Mean shows the average by the 4 different datasets.
+2. Mean: Shows the average by the 4 different datasets.
-.
-Std/standard deviation shows how much variation there is in the data set.
+3. Std/standard deviation: Shows how much variation there is in the data set.
 In the below table the petal lenght has the most deviation between the 4 variables.
-.
-Min
+4. Min: Shows the lowest value in the dataset
-.
-25%
+5. 25%: Shows the value that 25% of the data collected lie below that value
-.
-50%
+6. 50%: Is where half the data lie below the median and half lie above the median
-.
-75%
+7. 75%: Shows the value that 75% of the data collected lie above that value
-.
-Max
+8. Max: Shows the highest value in the dataset

 ![](2022-04-29-19-03-02.png)